17 December 2008

 How to pack a tent that sets up in 5 seconds...

-the toilet..."poo with a view"...and what a view !!!
-Isn't Moses beautiful !!!
+the outdoor compost toilet..."poo with a view"...and what a view !!!
+Isn't Moses beautiful !

 Carly and Jas...

-Carey sorting out how to lay the nets :-)...
+Carey sorting out how to lay the nets...

 here, with the one she's keeping for herself !!!

-LETS GO TO ANOTHER SUBJECT NOW...
+ANOTHER SUBJECT NOW...

-But they were not only fun... they came to serve us in many other different ways...
+They didn´t come just for fun, they came to serve us in many other different ways...

 I remember many beautiful times in the morning at the prayer shelter... it's so nice when we feel like family with people we hardly know...
-It was nice to pray with them around the land, together with the ones who came from Lisbon for the olive harvest... we re-dedicated the land back to God, remembering His faithfulness and that He alone is the centre of this beautiful place...
+It was nice to pray with them around the land, together with the ones who came from Lisbon for the olive harvest... we re-dedicated the land back to God, remembering His faithfulness and that God alone is the centre of this beautiful place...

-they came to work hard as well... they started our washing dishes place, and cemented our floor in the kitchen...amazing work guys !!! they stayed for about 10 days... and it was such a blessing to have them around...and I 'm sure it was a blessing for them as well...
+They came to work hard as well... they started our washing dishes place, and cemented our floor in the kitchen...not to mention all the expenses came out of their funds...amazing guys !!! they stayed for about 10 days... and it was such a blessing to have them around...

-"Bug" on the preparation of the floor for the "washing dishes place"... we need to give it a better name...like the "treasure island" for our junk shed...
+"Bug" on the preparation of the floor for the "washing dishes place"... we need to give it a better name...

 Breaking the floor in the kitchen...me and Bug handled it !!! strong women !!! full power !!!

-A little detail...Nonolito feels at home...:-) that's what it means when they lay down and relax...
-I love him...he's so sweet...and I miss karmit !!! :-/ I'm sure he misses her too...sometimes I sing one of her songs to him , and a tear falls from his eye :-(
+Nonolito feels at home... that's what it means when they lay down and relax...
+I love him...he's so sweet...and I miss karmit !
+I'm sure he misses her too...sometimes I sing to him one of the songs Karmit taught me, and a tear falls from his eye...

 Jeff preparing the floor outside...

-And... the floor is finished :-)
+And... the floor is finished ...

-Fiiiu!!!
-And I finished with this post...
+And I´m finished with this post...

 05 October 2008